CoreCivic: History

 On August 18, 2016, Deputy U.S. Attorney General Sally Yates announced that the Justice Department intended to end its Bureau of Prisons contracts with for-profit prison operators, because its own analysis concluded "...the facilities are both less safe and less effective at providing correctional services..." than the Federal Bureau of Prisons.
 In a memorandum, Yates continued, for-profit "...prisons served an important role during a difficult period, but time has shown that they compare poorly to our own Bureau facilities.
 They simply do not provide the same level of correctional services, programs, and resources; they do not save substantially on costs; and as noted in a recent report by the Department's Office of Inspector General, they do not maintain the same level of safety and security.
 The rehabilitative services that the Bureau provides, such as educational programs and job training, have proved difficult to replicate and outsource and these services are essential to reducing recidivism and improving public safety."

-Inmate rehabilitation

-The United States prison system provides reentry and rehabilitation programs for inmates.
-Such programs often include education, vocational training, addiction treatment as well as faith-based programs.
-In addition to the reentry and rehabilitation programs, prisons often offer inmates recreational and optional faith-based opportunities.
-The latter is considered an integral part of inmate rehabilitation.

-CCA says it offers basic adult education, post-secondary education, GRE preparation, and testing and literacy programs to all inmates.
-The Department of Justice's Bureau of Justice Statistics reported in 2008 that 40% of privately run facilities did not offer such programming to inmates.
-According to national research, providing inmates with education and vocational programs can reduce the likelihood that offenders will commit new offenses upon release and return to prison.

-In 1993, CCA launched the LifeLine substance abuse training program at the Metro-Davidson County Detention Facility in Nashville, Tennessee.
-In the early 21st century, CCA offers the program in 23 of its 60 facilities.

-Occupancy and profitability

-In a 1990s report, Prudential Securities was bullish on CCA but noted, "It takes time to bring inmate population levels up to where they cover costs.
-Low occupancy is a drag on profits... company earnings would be strong if CCA succeeded in ramp(ing) up population levels in its new facilities at an acceptable rate".